Achievable logoAchievable logo

 • Primary standing

-• Define: Infant when placed in standing position will support some weight and extend lower extremities
+• Define: An infant, when placed in a standing position, will support some weight and extend lower extremities

 • Age appears: birth